Citations Affected: IC 5-14-3; IC 9-13-2; IC 9-26; IC 34-30-2-31.5.

 of a minor contained in an accident report are confidential and may not be disclosed.

 Sec.
-5. (a) The information described in section 4 may be disclosed to the following:
+5. (a) The information described in section 4 of this chapter may be disclosed to the following:

 (1) A party involved in the motor vehicle accident or an owner of property that was damaged during the motor vehicle accident.